-The pictures submitted may be either in oil or water color, and must be entered in the usual way for the Annual Exhibition, with the additional note that they are in competition for this prize.
+The pictures submitted may be either in oil or water color, and must be entered in the usual way for the Annual Exhibition.

 They may be either figure pieces, landscapes, cattle pieces, or marines.

 The competition is not extended to sculpture.